Rachiey/Rachiey/README.md

-*Hello!* I'm Rachael.
-I love art; especially futuristic cities, imaginary cityscapes and isometric art.
+Hi I'm Rachael.
+Try to be as creative as possible.
 Currently trying to sharpen my skills in front-end dev, hoping to expand more into this field as I progress.

 - 👩‍💻 BA Digital Culture - King's College London